Introduction to Mobile Web Service

 Importance of mobile websites

-Increase in the use of smartphones
+Increase in the use of smartphones.

 Mobile phones and smartphones have become more affordable in recent years.
 These devices are easy to use and are often used for browsing.
-Thus companies have an urge to create a mobile site for their business.
+Thus companies have the urge to create a mobile site for their business.

-Increased use of mobile internet
+Increased use of mobile Internet

 Use of GPS